VikingQueen85/LVL5-Mission-0/wireframe-prototype/README.md

+This project was developed as part of Mission 0, where the goal was to create a quick page template for the Marketing Association New Zealand's new digital news homepage.

+Client: Marketing Association New Zealand
+Project Brief: To build a single-page, mobile-responsive application that serves as a template for a digital news homepage.
+The design was guided by provided wireframes, allowing for custom color palettes and images.
+The search functionality was explicitly noted as not requiring implementation.

+Purpose: This application serves as a prototype for a modern, responsive digital news interface, focusing on layout and user experience across different device sizes.

-# Getting Started with Create React App
+Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App, providing a robust environment for building single-page React applications.

-## Available Scripts
+Available Scripts

-In the project directory, you can run:
+In the project directory, after installing dependencies, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

 You may also see any lint errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Project Details
+Technologies Used
+React.js: The core JavaScript library for building the user interface.

+Create React App: The scaffolding tool used to set up the React project.

+Bootstrap: Utilized for responsive design and styling components, providing a mobile-first approach.

+Custom CSS: For specific styling and layout adjustments beyond Bootstrap defaults.

+Responsive Design
+The webpage is designed to be fully mobile responsive, adapting its layout to provide an optimal viewing experience across various screen sizes (desktop, tablet, and mobile).
+This was achieved using:

+Flexbox: For creating flexible and adaptable layouts for sections like the header, image grid, and search area.

+CSS Media Queries: To apply specific styling rules at different breakpoints, ensuring content stacks vertically on smaller screens (e.g., the image grid) and adjusts typography and spacing for readability.

+The responsive implementation follows the guidance provided by the wireframes:

+Desktop Layout:

+Mobile Layout:

+Project Structure
+public/: Contains static assets like index.html and images (e.g., WaterHealing.png, desktop.png, mobile.png).

+src/: Contains the main React application code.

+App.jsx: The main React component that structures the overall page layout, importing other functional components.

+index.css: Contains the global CSS styles, including responsive media queries.

+components/: Houses reusable React components such as Header, SearchSection, ImagesSection, and Footer.

+How to Run Locally
+Navigate to the project directory
+Start the development server:

+npm start

+The application should open in your default web browser at http://localhost:3000.

+Customizations
+Color Palette: A custom color palette has been applied, deviating from the wireframe's grayscale to provide a more vibrant and distinct visual identity.

+Images: Custom images have been integrated into the design, including a background image for the top section and placeholder images for the image gallery, aligning with the project's theme.

+Search Functionality: As per the brief, the search functionality is present in the UI but is not implemented with backend logic.

+Author
+Tessa - VikingQueen85